Optimal navigation in two-dimensional flows: Control theory and reinforcement learning: Conclusion

 \section{Conclusion}

-In this work, we conducted a systematic investigation of optimal navigation in two-dimensional flows of increasing dynamical complexity, ranging from steady solid-body rotation to fully developed turbulence in the inverse energy cascade regime.
-Using optimal control theory, we demonstrated that time-minimizing trajectories can be computed accurately even in complex environments; however, their practical applicability becomes limited in complex flows due to strong sensitivity to initial conditions and the instability of the resulting optimal paths.
-The presence of an additional degree of freedom associated with the steering direction makes the active system more susceptible to chaotic behavior than a passive scalar.
-In particular, this manifests as an exponential divergence of initially nearby trajectories of an active agent in some two-dimensional incompressible stationary velocity fields.
+In this work, we systematically investigated optimal navigation in two-dimensional flows of increasing dynamical complexity, from steady solid-body rotation and time-dependent sink-vortex to Taylor-Green flow and turbulence in the inverse energy cascade regime.
+Using control theory, we showed that locally optimal time-minimizing trajectories can be computed even in complex time-dependent environments.
+However, these trajectories are often unstable and highly sensitive to initial conditions, which limits their practical use.
+Nevertheless, they provide valuable reference solutions and upper bounds for the minimum travel time.

-To overcome the instability of optimal trajectories and identify stable behavioral strategies for agents, we employed RL as an alternative capable of adapting to complex flow structures.
-By comparing two canonical classes of RL algorithms -- action-value (Q-learning) and policy gradient (one-step actor-critic) methods -- we showed that both approaches produce robust navigation strategies across all considered flow configurations.
-The resulting agent trajectories do not always coincide for the two RL algorithms, and our analysis indicates that the Q-learning typically produces outcomes that more closely resemble the theoretical optimal control solutions.
+As a more robust alternative, we explored reinforcement learning (RL).
+We implemented Q-learning and a one-step actor-critic algorithm and demonstrated that both methods reliably reach the target across all considered flow configurations, with failure rates close to zero.
+While the trajectories produced by the two methods may differ, neither algorithm consistently outperforms the other.
+Instead, their performance appears complementary depending on the flow configuration.

+The travel times achieved by RL agents exceed the optimal-control solutions by about 3–10\% in regular flows, while the gap increases to 35–75\% in time-dependent turbulent environments.
+This indicates substantial room for improvement, suggesting that more advanced deep RL approaches~\cite{mecanna2025critical} could further reduce this discrepancy.
+Initial progress in this direction has been reported in Ref.~\cite{nasiri2022reinforcement}, where the A2C method reproduced analytical optimal-control solutions for simple steady flows, while time-dependent configurations remained outside the scope of that study.